lmenou/webarx/README.md

 ## Problem :triumph:
 Subscribing or scrolling ArXiv or is time-consuming, there must be a way to automate our need of curiosity.
-The aim of this project is to build a simple CLI to query the API of the websites.
+The aim of this project is to build a simple CLI to query the API of the website.
 Let us have a direct access to new papers, their authors' names and their abstract right from the terminal !

 This software targets mainly UNIX users (MacOS, Linux) and is not tested (yet?) on Windows, *BSD.